 “I have lived in the area for most of my life and come from a farming background.
 I have worked at Towcester Veterinary Centre for 21 years now and have covered most areas of reception work and since 2000 I have been head receptionist.
 As well as reception work I also do accounts, insurance and handle our surgical referrals.
 My favourite aspect of the job is meeting the clients and their pets.
 I used to have two working collies but am currently in-between pets.”

 “I joined the practice in June 2014 with over 10 years experience of working as a veterinary receptionist in other Northamptonshire veterinary surgeries.
 I have previously worked as a kennel assistant at The Guide Dogs For The Blind Assocation and with a Great Dane Breeding Assocation.
 I have also worked as a dog groomer and within boarding kennels and catteries locally.
 I have 3 house cats named Rio, Gerry and Minnie.”

-“I am the proud owner of Marlie (white chihuahua cross), Izzie (black chihuahua), nine rabbits, a budgie, a Syrian hamster and two teenagers!
+“I am the proud owner of Marlie, Izzie & Ali-Chi (chihuahuas), two rabbits, two guinea pigs, two budgies, a canary, a hamster and two teenagers!
 I’ve had a passion for the care and welfare of animals since I was young.
 I have a keen interest in canine behaviour & animal enrichment.